Food group

 Key nutrients

-Vitamins – especially vitamin C
+Vitamins – especially vitamins A and C

 Dark green vegetables provide some iron